chuliang007/resnet20_training/README.md

 # CNN training using block minifloat

-The blind link decsribes an HLS-based CNN training accelerator using the backpropagation with the SGD optimiser.
+The blind link describes an HLS-based CNN training accelerator using the back-propagation algorithm with the SGD optimiser.

 ## Structure